-On 8 May 2020, the Issuer published a press release entitled "ING posts 1Q2020 net result of €670 million" (the "Q1 Press Release").
-The Q1 Press Release contains, among other things, the consolidated unaudited results of the Issuer as at, and for the three month period ended, 31 March 2020.
-A copy of the Q1 Press Release has been filed with the AFM and, by virtue of this Supplement, is incorporated by reference in, and forms part of, the Registration Document.
-Any references to websites or uniform resource locators ("URLs") contained in the Q1 Press Release are deemed inactive textual references and are included for information purposes only.
+On 28 July 2020, ING published a press release entitled "ING to book goodwill impairment in second quarter" (the "Impairment Press Release").
+On 6 August 2020, the Issuer published a press release entitled "ING posts 2Q2020 net result of €299 million" (the "Q2 Press Release" and together with the Impairment Press Release, the "Press Releases").
+The Q2 Press Release contains, among other things, the consolidated unaudited results of the Issuer as at, and for the three month period and six month period ended, 30 June 2020.
+Copies of the Press Releases has been filed with the AFM and, by virtue of this Supplement, are incorporated by reference in, and form part of, the Registration Document.

+Any references to websites or uniform resource locators ("URLs") contained in the ING Group Interim Financial Report or the Press Releases are deemed inactive textual references and are included for information purposes only.
 The contents of any such website or URL shall not by virtue of this Supplement form part of, or be deemed to be incorporated into, the Registration Document.

-In addition, the Issuer wishes to update the risk factor entitled "The COVID-19 pandemic may lead to longer-term uncertainty in, and have longer-term adverse effects on, the global economy and financial markets and adversely affect the Issuer's business, results and financial condition" in line with information regarding the COVID-19 pandemic included in the Q1 Press Release.
+In addition, the Issuer wishes to update the risk factor entitled "Because ING is a financial services company conducting business on a global basis, ING's business, results and financial condition have been, and likely will continue to be, adversely affected by the COVID-19 pandemic." in line with information regarding the COVID-19 pandemic included in the Q2 Press Release.